microsoft/ComplianceUtility/Manuals/3.2.1/Manual-Win.md

 > **Note**
 >
-> The AIPService module does not yet support PowerShell 7.x.
+> The AIPService module does not support PowerShell 7.x.
 Therefore, unexpected errors may occur because the AIPService module is executed in [compatibility mode](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_windows_powershell_compatibility?view=powershell-7.4) in PowerShell 7.x.

 ### Graph PowerShell module <a name="graph-module"></a>